On p/q-recognisable sets: Notable sets that are or are not

-Since all states in~$\Bc$ are final, \rclaim{bc-corr} yields that the language accepted by~$\Bc$ is~$\zero^*\Lpq$, a contradiction. \end{proof} The inseparability result stated by \rproposition{npqrec.modu} may be generalised to every periodic set whose smallest period is a multiple of~$q$.
+Since all states in~$\Bc$ are final, \rclaim{bc-corr} yields that the language accepted by~$\Bc$ is~$0^*\Lpq$, a contradiction. \end{proof} The inseparability result stated by \rproposition{npqrec.modu} may be generalised to every periodic set whose smallest period is a multiple of~$q$.

-\begin{proposition} Let~$P$ be a periodic set of integers, the smallest period of which is a multiple of~$q$.
-Then, there is no \pqrec set~$S$ such that~$S\cap\N=P$. \end{proposition} \begin{proof} Since bounded intervals are \pqrec (\rproposition{prec.inte}), we may assume that~$P$ is purely periodic.
-We assume that the smallest period of~$P$ is moreover exactly~$q$.
+\begin{prop}\lproposition{insep} Let~$P$ be a periodic set of integers, the smallest period of which is a multiple of~$q$.
+Then, there is no \pqrec set~$S$ such that~$S\cap\N=P$. \end{prop} \begin{proof} Since bounded intervals are \pqrec (\rproposition{prec.inte}), we may assume that~$P$ is purely periodic.
+First, we assume moreover that the smallest period of~$P$ is exactly~$q$.
 In this case, there exists a remainder set~$R\subseteq \Z/q\Z$ such that~$S=R+q\N$.
-Since~$q$ is the \strong{smallest} period of~$P$, the following claim holds.
+Using that~$q$ is the \strong{smallest} period of~$P$, simple arithmetics shows that the following claim holds.

-\begin{claim}\lclaim{div} An integer~$i$ is divisible by~$q$ if and only if, for every~$r$ in~$R$,~$(i+r)\mod{q}$ belongs to~$R$ \end{claim}
+\begin{claim}\lclaim{div} An integer~$i$ is divisible by~$q$ if and only if, for every~$r$ in~$R$, $(i+r)\mod{q}$ belongs to~$R$ \end{claim}

-For the sake of contradiction, let us assume that there exists a set~$S$ as in the statement.
-We denote by~$\Phi(x)$ the formula that defines~$S$.
-Let~$\xi(x) \defeq\bigwedge_{r\in R}\Phi(x+r)$ and let~$X$ denote the set definable by~$\xi$. \rclaim{div} yields that~$\N\cap X =q\N$, From \rtheorem{pq-defi<->pq-reco}, $X$ is \pqrec, a contradiction to \rproposition{npqrec.modu}.
+For the sake of contradiction, we assume that there exists a set~$S$ as in the statement.
+We denote the formula that defines~$S$ by~$\Phi(x)$.
+Let~$\xi(x) \defeq\bigwedge_{r\in R}\Phi(x+r)$ and let~$X$ be the set definable by~$\xi$. \rclaim{div} yields that ${\N\cap X =q\N}$, From \rtheorem{pq-defi<->pq-reco}, $X$ is \pqrec, a contradiction to \rproposition{npqrec.modu}.